Which tech firms are slashing jobs and freezing hiring?

+The pandemic-led boom that boosted tech companies and their valuations has now turned into a bust in the face of decades-high inflation and rapidly rising interest rates.

-One of the big news stories right now is Elon Musk’s takeover of Twitter and mass layoffs at the social platform.
+One of the big news stories these days has been Elon Musk’s takeover of Twitter and mass layoffs at the social platform.

 However, Twitter isn’t the only tech company making drastic changes to its staffing right now.